philipturner/molecular-renderer/Documentation/Modules.md

 ## Rendering

+- MolecularRenderer
-- MolecularRenderer[^1]
+  - Power-efficient ray tracing
-  - Power-efficient ray tracing on Apple platforms
+    - Currently, only compiles on Apple platforms
+    - Will eventually support Vulkan and FidelityFX
-  - Source code for MRSimulation codec (which is designed to be cross-platform)
+  - MRSimulation binary codec
-- MolecularRendererApp[^1]
+- MolecularRendererApp
   - Not a Swift module, but source files for the MolecularRenderer app
-  - Contains a large amount of procedural geometry code, currently being extracted into other modules
+  - Contains a large amount of old procedural geometry code
-- MolecularRendererGPU[^1]
+- MolecularRendererGPU
-  - Metal shader files for MolecularRenderer
+  - Shader files for MolecularRenderer
+  - MSL for now, eventually HLSL for compilation into SPIR-V

 ## Simulation